-Another source of E.Coli in the watershed is livestock.
+Another source of E. coli in the watershed is livestock.
 Some new large feedlot operations may occur in the future within the watershed.
 However, livestock facilities and practices are heavily scrutinized and often are permitted, especially in the case of new or expanding operations.
-Consequently, changes in animal numbers, practices, or facility size and type, will be associated with permits and mitigation practices to minimize export of E.Coli.
-Potential increases in E.Coli from livestock practices in the watershed should be mitigated.
+Consequently, changes in animal numbers, practices, or facility size and type, will be associated with permits and mitigation practices to minimize export of E. coli.
+Potential increases in E. coli from livestock practices in the watershed should be mitigated.
 However, it is likely that the existing agricultural practices in the watershed will continue in their current manner.
-A provision with respect for E.Coli concentrations for an increase in livestock in the watersheds is not necessary at this time.